Silicone: Cookware

 As a low-taint, non-toxic material, silicone can be used where contact with food is required.
 Silicone is becoming an important product in the cookware industry, particularly bakeware and kitchen utensils.

 Silicone is used as an insulator in heat-resistant potholders and similar items; however, it is more conductive of heat than similar less dense fiber-based products.
-Silicone oven mitts are able to withstand temperatures up to 260 °C, making it possible to reach into boiling water.
+Silicone oven gloves are able to withstand temperatures up to 260 °C, making it possible to reach into boiling water.

 Other products include molds for chocolate, ice, cookies, muffins, and various other foods; non-stick bakeware and reusable mats used on baking sheets; steamers, egg boilers or poachers; cookware lids, pot holders, trivets, and kitchen mats.

 Defoaming

 Silicones are used as active compounds in defoamers due to their low water solubility and good spreading properties.

 Dry cleaning

 Liquid silicone can be used as a dry cleaning solvent, providing an alternative to the traditional chlorine-containing perchloroethylene (perc) solvent.
 The use of silicones in dry cleaning reduces the environmental effect of a typically high-polluting industry.